precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 ## Measuring Blocking Operations

 Some parts of preCICE involve communication, which cannot be interleaved efficiently with other computations.
-Measuring the runtime of such operations can be tricky, as the time spend waiting should be ignored.
+Measuring the runtime of such operations can be tricky, as the time spent waiting should not be misinterpreted.
-Synchronizing all ranks using a barrier solved the issue, but has an impact on performance.
+Synchronizing all ranks using a barrier solves the issue, but has an impact on performance.

 To keep this waiting component of the overall measurement to a minimum without affecting performance, we added a configuration option to toggle the synchonization before required events.
 Use the `sync-mode` attribute to enable such synchonization if you need it.